tnhungct/tnhungct/README.md

 ## Hi there 👋

+I’m a **Data Analyst** driven by curiosity to uncover the meaning behind data and turn it into actionable insight.

+I’ve focused on developing my skills in data visualization, data modeling, and analytical problem-solving.
+I enjoy learning through hands-on work, experimentation, and sharing what I discover — which is why I created this space to document and exchange ideas.

+Visit [my blog](tnhungct.github.io) if you want to discover more about me.

 <!--
 **tnhungct/tnhungct** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.